stawberri/danbooru-node/README.md

 You can also use `Danbooru.post()`, `Danbooru.put()`, and `Danbooru.delete()`.
 They all have the same parameters and give you the same callback!

 ### Danbooru.method(path, [params], [callback])
-Perform a `GET` request on Danbooru's api!
+Perform a http request on Danbooru's api!
 * `method` _property_.
 One of `get`, `post`, `put`, or `delete`, depending on what type of request you would like to make.
 * `path` _string_.
 The API documentation mentions a base URL.
 You put that here!
 The slash and `.json` are optional.
 * `params` _object_.
 Just provide your parameters as an object!